jrsteensen/OpenHornet-Software/STYLEGUIDE.md

 # Style Guide
 [TOC]
 This is a guide for writing clear examples that can be read by beginners and advanced users alike.
-You should abide by this guide unless there is an ariticulable reason to deviate from this guide.
+You should abide by this guide unless there is an articulable reason to deviate from this guide.
 This is not a set of hard and fast rules, it's a set of guidelines.
 Some of these guidelines might even conflict with each other.
 Use your judgment on when they're best followed, and if you're not sure, ask a project maintainer or fellow contributor.

 ## Writing Example Code
 * Efficiency is not paramount; readability is.